seanrmeyer/twitter-decahose-pyspark/README.md

 ### Read in twitter file from Turbo Drive
 The Turbo Drive contains approximately 18 months of the most recent data.
 For historical data see the next section.

 The twitter data is stored in JSONLINES format and compressed using bz2.
 PySpark has a `sqlContext.read.json` function that can handle this for us (including the decompression).
+You can pass a file, directory, or a combination using a wildcard at the end of the path `*`.
 ```python
 import os
 wdir = '/nfs/turbo/twitter-decahose/decahose/raw'